Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Conclusions

 \section{Conclusions}

-In this paper, a battery SOC and SOH estimation algorithm was proposed.
-The method is based on rigorous theoretical analysis and requires no hyperparameter fintuning.
-The method has two variations; the first only requires a 1 to 2 minute relaxation and assumes that the battery parameters change slowly, while the second discards this assumption but requires a 2 to 4 minute relaxation during the charging process.
-Both variations can achieve fast and accurate SOC and SOH estimation at different temperatures when the current is equal to or below 0.5 C. The average computational time of the first variation is 0.33 ms, and the estimation RMSE for SOC and SOH are respectively about \% and 3.5\%.
-In comparison, the average computational time of the second variation is 0.51 ms, and the estimation RMSE for SOC and SOH are respectively about 1.5\% and 2.5\%.
-When the charge current is as high as 1 C, the second variation can still give accurate SOC and SOH estimation at various temperatures.
+In this paper, an online battery SOC and SOH estimation method was proposed, which requires no hyperparameter tuning.
+Various theoretical analyses elucidate the algorithm's properties.
+The method has two variants.
+The first variant is designed for low C-rate ($\leq$0.5 C) charging and only requires a 1 to 2-minute relaxation.
+The second variant can be used for higher C-rates, but requires a 2 to 4-minute relaxation during the charging process.
+Both variants can accurately estimate SOC and SOH at different temperatures.
+Specifically, the average computational time of the first variant is 0.33 ms, and the estimation RMSE for SOC and SOH are respectively around 1.2\% and 4.8\%.
+In comparison, the average computational time of the second variant is 0.51 ms, and the estimation RMSE for SOC and SOH are respectively around 1.5\% and 3\%.
 Compared with UKF, our method requires significantly lower computational time and has higher accuracy.

-The main limitations of the work are that the proposed method requires a few minutes of relaxation at some specific SOC range (between 55\% and 77\%) and that the charging current cannot be too high ($>1$ C).
-If the battery is cycled at a very high or very low SOC, or the charging current is very high, then the proposed method may not yield satisfactory results.
-Future work will focus on extending the method to a wider SOC range and fast-charging scenarios.
+The main limitations of the work are that the proposed method requires a few minutes of relaxation at some specific SOC range (between 55\% and 77\%).
+It also requires low to moderate charging currents ($<1$ C) for accurate state estimation.
+Future work will focus on extending the method to a broader SOC range and fast-charging scenarios.